fauna/faunadb-js/README.md

 A JavaScript driver for [FaunaDB](https://fauna.com).

 Note: This driver supports an older version of the Fauna API.
-The latest version of the official Fauna Javascript Driver is located [here](https://www.npmjs.com/package/fauna/v/latest).
+The latest version of the official Fauna Javascript Driver is located [here](https://www.npmjs.com/package/fauna/v/latest) (we encourage all new development to use this new version where possible).

 [View reference JSDocs here](https://fauna.github.io/faunadb-js).